kubernetes/enhancements/keps/sig-cli/20191008-kubectl-events.md

 ### Implementation Details/Notes/Constraints [optional]

-Once the kubectl events command is implemented, this can be rolled out in multiple phases:
+Once the experimental kubectl events command is implemented, this can be rolled out in multiple phases:
--  Release the new command `kubectl evetns` alongside with the existing command.
+-  Release the new command `kubectl events` as experimental command alongside with the existing command.
--  After the successful adoption of the new command `kubectl events`, the old command under `kubectl get events` can be removed.
+-  Gather the feedback,during the initial phase, which will help in improving the command further.
+-  After the initial phase, we can graduate this command.
 -  The new `kubectl events` can further be extended with the new features/long standing issues.